 There are two competing approaches to ensuring the Medicare Part D enrollees benefit from rebates paid by drug manufacturers to Pharmacy Benefit Managers (PBMs).
 The first, proposed by the Trump Administration, would base total pharmacy reimbursement on the cost net of rebates, increasing Medicare spending and drug manufacturer revenues.
 The second, proposed by the West Health Policy Center, would only base beneficiary out-of-pocket on costs net of rebates, lowering Medicare spending and maintaining drug manufacturer contributions to the Medicare Part D program.
-Beneficiaries would also see greater savings under the second model.
+This would be a simple fix for Congress to define "costs" as the cost net of the drug to the plan, inclusive of all Direct and Indirect Remuneration, including rebates paid by manufacturers to the plan sponsor, either directly or through a pharmacy benefit manager or other third party.

 From 2022-2029, point-of-sale rebates as proposed by the Trump Administration could: